cardinalitypuzzles/cardboard/new-hunt-setup.md

 * created a Google Cloud project
 * created a Google API service account (go to APIs & Services > Credentials) under that project
-* created an OAuth 2.0 Client (also under APIs & Services > Credentials) in the same project (this is needed to enable logging to cardboard using a Google account)
+* created an OAuth 2.0 Client (also under APIs & Services > Credentials) in the same project (this is needed to enable logging to Cardboard using a Google account)
 * enabled Google Drive API (APIs & Services > Library > search for "Google Drive API" > select and enable)
 * enabled Google Sheets API (APIs & Services > Library > search for "Google Sheets API" > select and enable)